justinsilvestre/classical-chinese/texts/ctp/ctp32.md

 04 花路入溪口

 01 This atmosphere of peaceful seclusion continues uninterrupted;
-02 On this trip I'll go along with whatever I meet by change.
+02 On this trip I'll go along with whatever I meet by chance.
 03 The evening breeze wafts my boat onwards
 04 [Through] a path of [floating] blossom into the mouth of the stream.